SadKirK/kendo-ui-boilerplates/core-react-systemjs-jspm-es6/README.md

 > npm run unBundle
 ```

-## What follows are detail instructions to setup this boilerplate without downloading anything from Github.
+## Instead of downloading anything from Github, optionally, you can setup this boilerplate by following the nine steps below:

 ### Step 1: Verify Node.js and npm then install global packages